 Over the years, much has happened at Prestonwood—the relocation to Plano, the launch of the North Campus and Prestonwood en Español and PowerPoint Ministries and Prestonwood Pregnancy Center, Prestonwood Christian Academy, Prestonwood Foundation, Prestonwood Network … and so many incredible ministries that seek to make a difference with the saving message of the Gospel.

-The mission to fulfill our calling has not changed, Pastor Graham said.
+The mission to fulfill our calling has not changed, Senior Pastor Graham said.